69th Year! 69th Year!

 Genesis

-Personnel at the time of their ballroom appearance (Sunday 22nd November 1970):
+Personnel at the time of their ballroom appearance on Sunday 22nd November 1970 (Phil Collins had only joined weeks before).

 Peter Gabriel - vocals, flute, accordion, percussion